Saketspradhan/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint3.md

 {: .required_for_report }
 1) Provide a figure showing the planned path in an environment of your creation with the actual path driven by your robot overlayed on top. <br>
-<br> 2) Using astar_test_files, report statistics on your path planning execution times for each of the example problems in the data/astar folder -- you simply need to run astar_test_files after implementing your algorithm.
+<br> 2) Using build/astar_test, report statistics on your path planning execution times for each of the example problems in that folder -- you simply need to run files after implementing your algorithm (you can use the argument -h for help.).
 If your algorithm is optimal and fast, great.
 If not please discuss possible reasons and strategies for improvement.

 ## Task 3.3 Map Exploration